arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

                 properties:
                   error:
                     description: |
-                      Flag if there was an error (true) or not (false).
-                      It is false in this response.
+                      A flag indicating that no error occurred.
                     type: boolean
+                    example: false
                   code:
                     description: |
-                      The response code.
+                      The HTTP response status code.
                     type: integer
+                    example: 202
                   graph:
                     description: |
                       The information about the newly created graph.